-Tourist train to the Elephanta caves on Elephanta Island.
-Elephanta Caves are a network of sculpted caves located on Elephanta Island, or Gharapuri in Mumbai Harbour, 10 kilometres to the east of the city of Mumbai in the Indian state of Maharashtra.
-Get off at Churchgate railway station and take cab to Gateway of India, from here boats will ferry you to the Island.
+Tourists train to the Elephanta caves on Elephanta Island.
+Elephanta Caves are a network of sculpted caves located on Elephanta Island, or Gharapuri in Mumbai Harbour, 10 kilometers to the east of the city of Mumbai in the Indian state of Maharashtra.
+Get off at Churchgate railway station and take a cab to Gateway of India; from here, boats will ferry you to the Island.

 The Global Vipassana Pagoda is a Meditation Hall in Mumbai, India.
-Global Vipassana Pagoda is an expression of our gratitude towards the Buddha who strived for incalculable aeons to reach Supreme Enlightenment.
-From Malad railway station take bus 272 or auto rickshaw to Marve beach.
-From here take Ferry boat to Essel world/Pagoda.
+Global Vipassana Pagoda is an expression of our gratitude towards the Buddha who strived for incalculable eons to reach Supreme Enlightenment.
+From Malad railway station take bus 272 or auto-rickshaw to Marve beach.
+From here, take a Ferry boat to Essel world/Pagoda.

-The Dr. Bhau Daji Lad Mumbai City Museum (formerly the Victoria and Albert Museum) is the oldest museum in Mumbai, India.
-The Dr. Bhau Daji Lad Mumbai City Museum is the oldest museum in Mumbai.
-Situated in Byculla East, it was originally established in 1855 as a treasure house of the decorative and industrial arts, and was later renamed in honour of Bhau Daji.
+The Dr. Bhau Daji Lad Mumbai City Museum (formerly the Victoria and Albert Museum) is the oldest in Mumbai, India.
+The Dr. Bhau Daji Lad Mumbai City Museum is the oldest in Mumbai.
+Situated in Byculla East, it was originally established in 1855 as a treasure house of the decorative and industrial arts and was later renamed in honor of Bhau Daji.

 Mumbai skyline view from Marine Drive in Mumbai, India.
-Marine Drive is a 3.6-kilometre-long boulevard in South Mumbai in the city of Mumbai.
-The road was constructed by late philanthropist Bhagojisheth Keer & Pallonji Mistry.
+Marine Drive is a 3.6-kilometer-long boulevard in South Mumbai in the city of Mumbai.
+The road was constructed by late philanthropists Bhagojisheth Keer & Pallonji Mistry.
 It is a ‘C’-shaped six-lane concrete road along the coast, which is a natural bay.

 Elephanta Island caves near Mumbai in Maharashtra state, India

-Dhobi Ghat is a well known open air laundromat in Mumbai, India.
-Dhobi Ghat, one of the largest open laundries in the world and a Mumbai tourist attraction, is all set for a sea change via redevelopment.
+Dhobi Ghat is a well-known open-air laundromat in Mumbai, India.
+Dhobi Ghat, one of the largest open laundries globally and a Mumbai tourist attraction, is all set for a sea change via redevelopment.

 The Haji Ali Dargah is a mosque and dargah located on an islet off the coast of Worli in the southern part of Mumbai.
-Near the heart of the city proper, the dargah is one of the most recognisable landmarks of Mumbai.
+Near the city’s heart proper, the dargah is one of the most recognizable landmarks of Mumbai.

-The Kanheri Caves are a group of caves and rock-cut monuments formed from a massive basalt outcrop in the forests of the Sanjay Gandhi National Park, on the western outskirts of Mumbai, India.
-They contain Buddhist sculptures and relief carvings, paintings and inscriptions, dating from the 1st century BCE to the 10th century CE.
+The Kanheri Caves are a group of caves and rock-cut monuments formed from a massive basalt outcrop in the Sanjay Gandhi National Park forests, on the western outskirts of Mumbai, India.
+They contain Buddhist sculptures and relief carvings, paintings, and inscriptions, dating from the 1st century BCE to the 10th century CE.
 Kanheri comes from the Sanskrit Krishnagiri, which means black mountain.